-- Has the agency established a method to receive third-party reports of sexual abuse and sexual harassment? ⊠ Yes □ No
+- Has the agency established a method to receive third-party reports of sexual abuse and sexual harassment?
+Ves Doo - Has the agency distributed publicly information on how to report sexual abuse and sexual harassment on behalf of a resident? ⊠ Yes □ No